 It can be easy to fall into the trap of over romanticizing bus life, or any other form of full-time travel for that matter.
 While the general tone of our blog is positive, we don’t want to give a false impression that our life is one never-ending vacation.
 There’s a lot about living and traveling on a bus that is genuinely exciting and wonderful, but this lifestyle certainly has its trade-offs.
-The truth about bus life is that there are times when it’s not great or glamorous.
-There are challenges that we deal with as full-time travelers, and we think it’s time for us to talk about some of those.
+There are times when it’s not great or glamorous.
+With that in mind, we’d like to talk about some of the challenges that come with full-time travel.

 Lack Of A Fixed Address